Elijer/Consultation/README.md

 1.	**The Baseline Shopify platform**, which you can use with no coding knowledge and an average level of interface intuition to configure a working and really quite nice e-commerce website and more
 2.	**Shopify Apps** that mostly require a small monthly fee to use that allow you to, again with no coding, easily add special functionality on top of the baseline Shopify Platform.
 3.	**Shopify Experts**, that is, accredited Shopify developers (and probably plenty who aren't) who can be hired to improve your baseline shopify Site.
 4.	**Shopify Plus**, a big ol’ enterprise level service that adds a whole lot of extra functionality you might get from #1-3 for a whopping $2,000+ per month.
-If you are considering hiring a couple team of developers, $2k a month is probably cheaper, EXCEPT that developers actually build something that sticks around, whereas if you stop paying for Plus it just goes away.
+If you are considering hiring a couple team of developers, $2k a month is probably cheaper, EXCEPT that developers build something that sticks around, whereas if you stop paying for Plus it just goes away.

 My impression is that Shopify has done a good job if giving interested parties a lot of options at different price points.
 They seem to acknowledge that Shopify Plus might be good for, say, Toys R. Us, but probably not for your mom and pops store.
 I think that Shopify experts are worth checking out, especially to guarantee a shorter time to market.
 However, they can be pricey.